yves3a/simple_shell/README.md

-simple shell built by Yves IRAKOZE and Izere blaise INNOCENT. it works exactly like "sh" shell.
+simple shell built by Yves IRAKOZE and Blaise Innocent IZERE. it works exactly like "sh" shell.